iamssm1604/mergingPractice/README.md

 Learning something new

 # javascript
-make sure you have js environment
+make sure you do not have js environment